 As a value-added reseller, we offer end-to-end solutions for esports

 Esports broadcast tools help turn gameplay into a polished live show that feels as exciting as any traditional sports event.
-This guide focuses on the core categories found in Scan’s Esports Broadcast range and how they fit together for arenas, studios, and education spaces in the UK.
+This guide focuses on the core components, from leading manufacturers, required to deliver a professional esports experience for installations of all scales.

 adobe logo